trungATtechainer/MLChain-Quick-Start/README.md

 from mlchain.base import ServeModel
 ```

+#### b.
+Redefine our model
-Next, redefine our model.
-This model should be defined the same as your prior model for training.
+This redefined model should be defined the same as your prior model for training.

 ```python
 # redefine our model